g-battaglia/kerykeion/readme.md

 # Kerykeion

 Kerykeion is a python utility library for Astrology.
+It can calculate all the planet and house position, also it can calculate the aspects of a single persone or between two, you can set how many planets you need in the settings in the utility module.
+It also can generrate an SVG of a birthchart, a natal chart or a transit chart.

+Here some exemples:

 ```python